pcarrier/gauth/README.md

 -----

 - In web interfaces, pretend you can't read QR codes, get a secret like `hret 3ij7 kaj4 2jzg` instead.
-- Store one secrets per line in `~/.config/gauth.csv`, in the format `name:secret`, for example:
+- Store one secret per line in `~/.config/gauth.csv`, in the format `name:secret`.
+For example:

-        AWS:ABCDEFGHIJKLMNOPQRSTUVWXYZ234567ABCDEFGHIJKLMNOPQRSTUVWXYZ234567
+        AWS:   ABCDEFGHIJKLMNOPQRSTUVWXYZ234567ABCDEFGHIJKLMNOPQRSTUVWXYZ234567
-        Airbnb:abcdefghijklmnop
+        Airbnb:abcd efgh ijkl mnop
         Google:a2b3c4d5e6f7g8h9
         Github:234567qrstuvwxyz

 - Restrict access to your user:

-        $ chmod 600 ~/.config/gauth.json
+        $ chmod 600 ~/.config/gauth.csv

 - Run `gauth`.
-The progress bar shows when the next change will happen.
+The progress bar indicates how far the next change is.

         ~$ gauth
                    prev   curr   next